 Job prospects Marine Biologist in Canada

 People working as a marine biologist have different job prospects depending on where they work in Canada.
 Find out what the future holds for them in your province or territory.
-These outlooks are applicable to all Biologists and related scientists (NOC 2121).
+These prospects are applicable to all Biologists and related scientists (NOC 2121).

 Job opportunities over the next 3 years